Bank's Home Loan Modification Reduces Principal

 Initially, the program only applies to loans Bank of America owns, not the ones it services that are owned by investors.

-"It's a good thing for some of the military people who qualify, but there are a lot more others who would benefit from a principal write down," says John Taylor, president of the National Community Reinvestment Coalition.
-"So hopefully, this is the beginning of moving in that direction."
+"It's a good thing for some of the military people who qualify, but there are a lot more others who would benefit from a principal write-down," says John Taylor, president of the National Community Reinvestment Coalition.
+"Hopefully, this is the beginning of moving in that direction."